wso2/docs-is/en/docs/develop/writing-a-custom-local-authenticator.md

 # Writing a Custom Local Authenticator

 A basic authenticator is available in the WSO2 Identity Server by default.
-A basic authenticator authenticates end users using a connected user store and the provided username and password.
+A basic authenticator authenticates end users using a connected userstore and the provided username and password.

 With the WSO2 Identity Server, you can write your own local authenticator to define various authentication logic.